Oneflow-Inc/oneflow-documentation/en/docs/quick_start/quickstart_in_3_min.md

             print(loss.mean())
 ```

-The next chapter is a brief description of this code.
+The next chapter is a brief description of this script.

 The special feature of OneFlow compare to other deep learning framework:
 ```python